 |Requires more time if you want to solve the entire case|

-Codenames Duet is the two-player version of a highly acclaimed game Codenames that has also won the game of the year award.
+Codenames Duet is the two-player version of a highly acclaimed original version of Codenames that has also won the game of the year award.

-The game has also become cooperative, which means that both players win or lose the game together.
+Unlike the original Codenames that we have named as one of the top party board games on the market, Codenames Duet has become cooperative, which means that both players win or lose the game together.

 The objective is to find all 15 friendly agents in nine turns in total.
 The game gives one-word and one number clues to help you identify your agents amongst others.